-25 years ago I became a christian and immediately felt conviction for wrongs I had committed against others.
-It took me over a year and there were many but I slowly made it around to everyone I could think of and asked for forgiveness.
-In each case if there were material damages I brought my check book and if I didn’t know a number, I asked them to give me one.
+Twenty-five years ago, I became a Christian.
+Immediately I felt conviction for wrongs I had committed against others.
+It took me over a year, and there were many, but I slowly made it around to everyone I could think of and asked for forgiveness.
+In each case, if there were material damages, I brought my check book and if I didn’t know a number, I asked them to give me one.
 These were all emotional events for me because it’s extremely humbling to own up.
 I like money and can be proud so both at once made me feel it deep.

 Though these paybacks were tough to do, I am so glad I did them.
-It’s like an instant weight loss because you feel so much lighter afterwords, more tender, and intimately connected to God.
-I like to feel good, and making amends feels good.
+It’s like an instant weight loss, because you feel so much lighter afterwords, more tender, and intimately connected to God.
+I like to feel good, and making amends felt good.

-If two men are in civil court, the one in the wrong pays damages determined by the judge, and jury.
+If two men are in civil court, the one in the wrong pays damages determined by the judge and jury.
 God has this biblical direction for us as well.
-We do not need the courts to tell us to do it, we have the Holy Spirit that brings conviction and a God given logical mind that can do math.
+We do not need the courts to tell us to do it.
+We have the Holy Spirit that brings conviction and a God-given logical mind that can do the math.

 The standard is: Fix what you break.
 Repay who you cheated, return what you stole, make right those you have wronged.
-Do not be mistaken or misled that words will suffice, they do on occasion, but on many they do not.
-Make it your value system to be a man that makes it right no matter how much it hurts (Psalms 15) When you do you impact the people around you for the better every time.
+Do not be mistaken or misled that words will suffice.
+They do on occasion, but on many they do not.
+Make it your value system to be a man that makes it right no matter how much it hurts.
+Read up on Psalm 15.
+When you make things right no matter what, you impact the people around you for the better every time.

-Of all the times I have made restitution guess how many times I got a negative response from anyone?
-The answer,…..zero.
-Nothing but love.
+Of all the times I have made restitution, guess how many times I got a negative response from anyone?
+The answer is zero.
+People feel nothing but love.
 Fear not what you need to do.
-Make a list, don’t check it twice, don’t waste another day just go get it done.
-Chose relationship over pride and possessions.
+Make a list, don’t check it twice, don’t waste another day, just go get it done.
+Choose relationship over pride and possessions.
 The power to reconcile is in your hands.